mjoork/text-to-emoji/README.md

 A small utility to convert text to `:regional_indicator_<char>:` emoji short codes for Discord.
 Any non-alphabet characters will be just copied.

 Note:
-- It is case-insensitive; `mt.exe "UGA BUGA"` and `mt.exe "uga buga"` are the same to the program.
+- It is case-insensitive; `mot.exe "UGA BUGA"` and `mot.exe "uga buga"` are the same to the program.
 - The program adds a space after each short code, because otherwise they join and don't display like wanted.
 - The spaces become 5 characters long, meaning the overall space between words is 6 characters (due to the space at the end of the last shortcode in any word, still 5 if after comma).